Why Rick Kauzlarich paints with his iPad.

-Guests: Kauzlarich , June’s Featured Artist at the Juneau Artists Gallery Gallery
+Guests: Rick Kauzlarich, June’s Featured Artist at the Juneau Artists Gallery Gallery

 Air date: Friday, June 3, 2022